BLaurenB/battleship/Readme.md

 Choose your ship locations.
 You have one ship that takes 2 board-spaces, and another that takes 3 spaces.

-Ships can be placed vertically or horizontally on the board in a straight line, but they cannot overlap or be placed diagonnaly.
+Ships can be placed vertically or horizontally on the board in a straight line, but they cannot overlap or be placed diagonally.

 When prompted, enter the coordinates of your ships like this:
 A1 A2 A3